Point Cloud Format Conversion

 .laz.
 Users need to click

-to select the point cloud data; users can select one or more file(s) in the existing list and click
+to select the point cloud data; users can select one or more file(s) in the

 to delete them from the list; users can click

-- Attributes to Export: Users can select the attributes that need to be exported.
+to remove all files in the list. - Attributes to Export: Users can select the attributes that need to be exported.
 All Las attributes are supported.

 - Output Path: Path of the output folder.
 After the conversion is executed, the converted new file(s) will be generated.